-WiFi Protected Setup Enable WPS Enable this if you want to use Wireless WPS function.
-AP PIN Code Use the default displayed value or click the Regenerate button to have the new pin code in the field.
-This is the code to be entered on the wireless client.
-Input Wireless Client PIN Code Enter the wireless client's PIN code in the field and click OK to start pairting the client device.
+WiFi Protect Setup Enable WPS Enable this if you want to use Wireless WPS function.
+AP PIN Code This field shows the Router's PIN code.
+You can click Regene- rate button to have a new code displayed in the field.
+Input Client PIN Code Enter the client pin code and click the OK button to add the client device.